BIRN held a four-day online training course in audience-engaged for 30 journalists from Balkan and Visegrad countries from November 5-8.

 “Be compassionate to people you are approaching and continue doing some quality journalism,” Tobin concluded.

 Audience Engaged Journalism Grants are part of the Media Innovation Europe (MIE) project, funded by the European Commission.
-The programme is run by the International Press Institute, the Thomson Foundation, the Media Development Foundation and BIRN and is intended to empower media outlets as they navigate the digital transition, giving them journalistic tools and skills in diverse products and business structures in order to reach audiences and bring sustainability.
+The programme is run by the International Press Institute, Thomson Media, the Media Development Foundation and BIRN and is intended to empower media outlets as they navigate the digital transition, giving them journalistic tools and skills in diverse products and business structures in order to reach audiences and bring sustainability.